State

 -

-If employee leaves voluntarily: Next scheduled payday, unless the employee gives at least one pay period’s notice of intention to quit, then you're required to pay the employee on their last day.
+If the employee leaves voluntarily: Next scheduled payday, unless the employee gives at least one pay period’s notice of intention to quit, then you're required to pay the employee on their last day.

 |